damianham/jooxe-gem/README.md

 Furthermore.....

-Given that the foreign key constraints imply that a value must belong to a range of values from another table the form views can create an auto complete field or drop down menu using a title from the other table.
+Given that the foreign key constraints imply that a value must belong to a range of values from another table the form views should be able to create an auto complete field or drop down menu using a title from the other table.
 E.g

     create table manager (
         id int not null auto_increment primary key,